 There are some statistics that show an increase in the number of skin cancer cases among people below the age of 35 and this has largely been associated with long exposure to the UVA radiation.
-There are some studies that have also linked tanning with premature skin aging.
-In such a situation, you are likely to experience wrinkles, saggy skin, as well as other premature aging symptoms.
+There are some studies that have also linked tanning with premature skin ageing.
+In such a situation, you are likely to experience wrinkles, saggy skin, as well as other premature ageing symptoms.
 Exposure to UV radiation can also affect the eyes.
 In particular, long exposure to UVA radiation will affect eye cataracts.

 Safety Tips to Keep in Mind

 With all these side effects, it seems like the idea of spending some time basking in the sun or in a tanning bed is simply out of the question.
 Well, it’s not and what you actually need is to take a few precautions.

 Below are some safety tips that you should keep in mind in order to reduce the side effects that come with long UVA exposure:

 Exfoliate Your Skin

 It’s very important to exfoliate your skin before exposure to the sun and the UVA radiation.
 This will not only ensure that you have a quality tan but it’s also an important safety measure.
 Exfoliation is designed to get rid of the dead skin, allowing for newer and even skin to be exposed to the sun.
 This means that if tanning happens, it will be more evenly distributed and the tone will be well spread all over the body.
 In addition to this, removing the dead skin cells will make the penetration of the UVA radiation easier and will ensure that the tan is long-lasting and safe for you.